Sushi and Mislabeling

 • Our Hirame is Paralichthys dentatus or Fluke from the Northeast coast of the US; it’s sometimes called Halibut in sushi restaurants in LA.

-• Our NZ Sea Bream is Pagrus auratus from New Zealand.
+• Our New Zealand Sea Bream is Pagrus auratus from New Zealand.
 It was called NZ Snapper until June of 2018.

-Our Kampachi is Seriola rivoliana.
-It is also known as Longfin Amberjack or Almaco Jack.
+Our Kampachi is sustainably raised in Hawaii.
+It is Seriola rivoliana and is also known as Amberjack or Almaco Jack.

 • Our Yellowtail is Seriola quinqueradiata, or Japanese Yellowtail / Hamachi.
 When this fish is older and larger, it is called Buri in Japan.

-• Our Salmon is Salmo salar, which is North Atlantic Scottish Salmon.
+• Our Salmon is Salmo salar, which is from the North Atlantic.

 • Our Tuna can be one of many species.
-Typically, we feature wild-caught Thunnus obesus (Big-eye) or sustainably ranched Thunnus orientalis (Pacific Bluefin).
-We also use wild-caught Thunnus albacares (Yellowfin).
+Typically, we feature sustainably ranched Thunnus orientalis (Pacific Bluefin), and sometimes wild-caught Thunnus obesus (Big-eye) or wild-caught Thunnus albacares (Yellowfin).
 Our Albacore is Thunnus alalunga, which is tuna, but normally referred to as Albacore or possibly white tuna.